furry13/draft-buraglio-deprecate7050/draft-nbtjjl-dnsop-prefer8781.md

 ---
-title: "Deprecation of DNS64 for Discovery of IPv6 Prefix Used for IPv6 Address Synthesis"
+title: "Preference of pref64 over DNS64 for Discovery of IPv6 Prefix Used for IPv6 Address Synthesis"
-abbrev: "Deprecate RFC7050"
+abbrev: "Prefer RFC8781"
 category: std

-docname: draft-buraglio-deprecate7050-latest
+docname: draft-nbtjjl-dnsop-prefer8781-latest
 submissiontype: IETF  # also: "independent", "editorial", "IAB", or "IRTF"
 number:
 date: